 Cells: Cells should be counted in order to provide approximately 2 million cells.
 Counts excessively higher than 2 million will create technical difficulties.
 Two million cells pelleted will look like <5µL if it were a liquid volume.

 Cells should be pelleted and washed.
 Pipet off as much media/wash buffer as possible leaving only the cell pellet.
 You may store your cell pellet at 4°Celcius until you are ready to drop them off.
-Cells may be transported in a biohazard bag inside of a secondary container at room temperature.
+Cells must be transported in double containment packages to comply with UW-Madison biosafety guidelines.
 Contact us if you are having difficulty meeting the cell count requirement.
 This is only an estimated count and fewer cells will be feasible.

 What are STRs?